Join a Break!

 If you are interested in learning more about MAB and all of our trips you may fill out this form below and you will receive an email from us with more information!

 Every person who goes on a Mizzou Alternative Break trip is a Mizzou student.
 The typical trip is 10 participants with 2 student site leaders.
 All participants and site leaders have to apply at various times during the year because of the high demand.
 In 2010, we sent 88 students on trips.
 Flash forward to 2015 and that number jumped to more than 1,800 students.
 Even though we sent so many trips we still had 2,400 applications for those 1,800 spots.
 There are two different ways to become involved in Mizzou Alternative Breaks and go on one of our trips: as a participant or as a site leader.

 The primary way to go on a trip is as a participant.
 These students attend meetings planned by their site leaders in preparation for their trip and then jump in vans or planes the Friday that break starts to travel to a site and serve with a community partner.
 Service focuses range from women’s advocacy to education to health.

 If you are looking to lead a trip, we call those students Site Leaders.
 These students work with another student to plan all aspects of an MAB trip, everything from service to housing to facilitating and leading reflections.
 They then lead a group of Mizzou students on the trips they have spent the past months planning.
 Site leader applications come out in April for the following school year.

 Commitment to Accessibility

 MU and Mizzou Alternative Breaks are committed to campus wide accessibility in its programs and events.
-Request for accommodations related to disability can be made to Sarah Edwards the Coordinator of Service for Mizzou Alternative Breaks at firstname.lastname@example.org.
+Questions regarding accommodations or request for accommodations related to disability can be made to Sarah Edwards the Coordinator of Service for Mizzou Alternative Breaks at firstname.lastname@example.org.
 Please do not hesitate to reach out with any questions you have.

 The Types of Trips